DISCERNING READERS

 Revenue and Profit Growth

-A color slide with the tagline: Arvind Krishna's Overall Performance from 2020 to 2021: Revenue and Profit Growth.
+A high-quality, color slide with the tagline: Arvind Krishna's Overall Performance from 2020 to 2023: Revenue and Profit Growth.

 Is Arvind Krishna delivering?
 How about his twenty-first-century predecessors?